 Y chromosome microdeletion

 Y chromosome microdeletion is a genetic condition where genes in particular regions of the Y chromosome that have a role in sperm production is missing.
 Up to 10 – 15 % of men with Azoospermia and 5-10% of men with Oligozoospermia have Y chromosome microdeletion.
 Oligozoospermia patients are at risk of progressive loss of spermatozoa in the ejaculate.
-This test helps doctor choose the best option for the treatment for the patient and whether spermatozoa retrieval by TESA (Testicular Epididymal Sperm Aspiration) is feasible.
-Patients with AZFc deletion are more likely to get successful sperm retrieval by TESA compared to those with AZFa and AZFb deletion.
+This test helps doctor choose the best option for the treatment for the patient and whether spermatozoa retrieval by PESA (Percutaneous Epididymal Sperm Aspiration) which is a method used to extract sperms from epididymis by using a small needle, or TESE (Testicular Sperm Extraction) which performed by extracting sperms from testicular biopsy.
+Patients with AZFc deletion are more likely to get successful sperm retrieval by TESE compared to those with AZFa and AZFb deletion.

 Jetanin offers AZFa, AZFb and AZFc deletion testing with > 99% sensitivity.